Commercial Property Insurance Terms

 There are numerous important commercial property insurance terms, but this is an overview of a few key terms.

-According to its glossary, the International Risk Management Institute (IRMI)’s defines a commercial property policy as “an insurance policy for businesses and other organizations that insures against damage to their buildings and contents due to a covered cause of loss, such as a fire.
-The policy may also cover loss of income or increase in expenses that results from the property damage.”
+According to its glossary, the International Risk Management Institute (IRMI) defines a commercial property policy as “an insurance policy for businesses and other organizations that insures against damage to their buildings and contents due to a covered cause of loss, such as a fire.
+The policy may also cover loss of income or increase in expenses that result from the property damage.”
 1

 Business leaders use a commercial property insurance policy to safeguard their bricks and mortar location(s), inventory and/or equipment against potentially catastrophic damage that may result from events such as a fire, flood, earthquake, tornado or windstorm.
-This type of insurance policies may be written on a named perils or all risks basis.
+These types of insurance policies may be written on named perils or all risks basis.

 3 Commercial Property Insurance Terms – What You Should Know